sulav063/CyberSecurity/4.  Networking Essentials/Routing and Switching.md

 ---

-Let me know if you'd like this with a visual diagram, example routing table, or real Cisco/router commands for practical labs!
+Let me know if you'd like this with a visual diagram, example routing table, or rea

----

 ## DHCP (Dynamic Host Configuration Protocol)